jhalterman/epicary/README.md

 ## Introduction

 Epicary was born with the goal of building stateful, message-driven systems with little fuss.
-It's ideal for creating processes where state changes are triggered by discrete messages.
+It's ideal for modeling activities where state changes are triggered by discrete messages.

 The fundamental element of Epicary is a *saga*.
 Sagas have similar properties to [actors](http://en.wikipedia.org/wiki/Actor_model) in that they: